plone/volto/docs/source/upgrade-guide/index.md

   }
 ```

+## Rename from Tiles to Blocks

+An internal renaming to use the term `Blocks` everywhere was done to unify naming through the code a and the documentation.

+Plone RESTAPI was updated to that purpose too, and running an upgrade step (do so in Plone's Addons control panel) is required in order to migrate the data.

+So this is the versions compatibility table:

+Volto 4 - plone.restapi >= 5.0.0 - kitconcept.voltodemo >= 2.0

+!!! note
+    Some Volto 4 alpha versions (until 9), used the older `plone.restapi` and `kitconcept.voltodemo`, but if you are using those, it's recommended you to upgrade to latest alpha or the final release of Volto 4.

 ### Blocks engine - Blocks configuration object

 The blocks engine was updated and there are some important breaking changes, in case that